ssaiganesh/Tic-Tac-Toe-Python/README.md

 # Tic Tac Toe Sai Ganesh Python
- Python versions of Tic Tac Toe Game by Sai Ganesh open Tic-Tac-Toe.py file to see the code.
+ Python versions of Tic Tac Toe Game by Sai Ganesh.
+Open Tic-Tac-Toe.py file to see the code.
 Thank you.